terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 ### Troubleshooting
 If you encounter any errors, check the logs for detailed error messages.
 If the error is related to a specific configuration, the error message will include the configuration ID.
 The debug flag can be used to print additional information to the console.

+If a failure occurs sometimes running the deployment script again will resolve the issue.
+Ensure the `--skip_stack_inputs` flag is enabled and the script will skip configurations that have already been deployed.